PINTO0309/onnx2tf/README.md

     WARNING: This option performs an exhaustive search to find the optimal conversion patterns, which can take a very long time depending on the model complexity.

+  -agje, --auto_generate_json_on_error
+    Attempts to generate a parameter replacement JSON when accuracy validation finds errors greater than 1e-2.
+Useful for quickly capturing fixes during -cotof runs.
+    Disabled by default to avoid unexpected file generation.

   -dms, --disable_model_save
     Does not save the converted model.
 For CIs RAM savings.